Large caption files

 - You may experience some video drift after rotating the device.
 The problem is related to how the device gyroscope is calibrated, and this can affect performance.
 It is not associated with specific device makes and models, but instead on the motion sensor hardware installed on the device.
 The newer Android OS's have more sophisticated filter algorithms to correct the problem.
 A simple fix is to turn off the device and turn it on while it is lying on a flat, stable surface.

 - The DRM layer on some platforms may not be able to decrypt the media content.
-One example of this was found with the Asus Nexus Player running Android 8.
+Although not a definitive problem with that platform, testing has shown that this problem occurs more often with Nexus class devices.
 This issue is outside the scope of the Android SDK and the ExoPlayer, and cannot be fixed there.

 - The Native Player SDK does not support DASH Live streams, nor does it support ads with HLS Live streams.